-Inventories are stated at the lower of cost and net realizable value.
+Inventories are initially recognized at cost, and subsequently at the lower of cost and net realizable value.
 Cost comprises merely purchase costs, as the inventory consists solely of raw materials.
 Raw materials are not ordinarily interchangeable and they are as such accounted for using the specific identification of their individual cost.

-The Company does not account for work in progress and finished products, as the production process is very short and finished goods are shipped to customers immediately, thereafter resulting in no such items on the balance sheet at yearend for any of the periods reported.
+The Company does not account for work in progress and finished products, as the production process is very short and finished goods are shipped to customers immediately, thereafter resulting in no such items on the balance sheet at year-end for any of the periods reported.